sambj24/deepbrief.github.io/_posts/2025-07-28-thefineline.md

 ## GEICO vs. Liberty Mutual: Efficiency vs. Experience

 GEICO has long leaned into digital convenience, but it pairs automation with responsive human support.
-You can self-service 80% of what you need—but a capable rep is there when things get complicated.
+You can self-service 80% of what you need, but a capable rep is there when things get complicated.

 Liberty Mutual, on the other hand, has over-rotated on automation.
 Customers often get caught in endless chatbot loops or face delays during claims processes.
 AI filters, scripting, and digital walls frustrate users trying to solve real problems.
 They’ve given the nail gun to someone who never learned how to build.